 Why Cite the Contributions of a Core?

-It is important to document use of each Biomedical Research Core Facility by investigators in publications.
+It is important to document the use of each Biomedical Research Core Facility by investigators in publications.
 Doing so facilitates efforts to obtain funding for our Cores.
 Core facility personnel are valued scientists; when they make a substantial contribution to a publication, they deserve to be acknowledged like any other co-author.
 The existence of the BRCF relies on proper acknowledgment in publications and awards.
 Proper acknowledgment of the BRCF helps us to obtain support so that we may continue to provide services to the best of our abilities.

 Please include the following information in the acknowledgments section of any publication resulting from services provided by or facilities used by any of the BRCF Cores: